 Dr. Rush is the Booth Family Rome Prize winner for 2010-2011 in Historic Preservation at the American Academy in Rome.
-She has received numerous military and collegial awards including the 2007 Chairman’s Award for Federal Achievement in Historic Preservation, the 2009 Register of Professional Archaeologists Distinguished Service to the Field, and in 2007 and 2009 Manager of the Best Cultural Resources Program and Team in the US Department of Defense.
+She has received numerous military and collegial awards including the 2007 Chairman’s Award for Federal Achievement in Historic Preservation, the 2009 Register of Professional Archaeologists Distinguished Service to the Field, and was named Manager of the Best Cultural Resources Program and Team in the U.S. Department of Defense in 2007 and 2009.
 Dr. Rush also recently served on the American Anthropology Association Ad Hoc Commission on the Ethics of Engaging with the Security and Intelligence Communities.

-As the Director of the In Theater Heritage Training Program for Deploying Personnel, Dr. Rush has helped to establish a partnership between the Archaeology Institute of America and the Department of Defense.
-This project, funded by the DoD Legacy Resource Management Program and implemented in cooperation with Colorado State University, produced archaeology awareness playing cards for Iraq, Afghanistan and Egypt; soldier pocket cards in multiple languages; replica archaeological sites for military training; educational presentations for military personnel; and archaeology construction checklists.
+As Director of the In Theater Heritage Training Program for Deploying Personnel, Dr. Rush has helped to establish a partnership between the Archaeology Institute of America and the Department of Defense.
+This project, funded by the DoD Legacy Resource Management Program and implemented in cooperation with Colorado State University, is responsible for the production of archaeology awareness playing cards for Operation Iraqi Freedom, Operation Enduring Freedom in Afghanistan and biennial Exercise Bright Star in Egypt.
+Additional projects inclue soldier pocket cards in multiple languages; replica archaeological sites for military training purposes; educational presentations for military personnel; and archaeology construction checklists.

 Along with Dr. Laurie Rush, Dr. Zeidler and his colleagues at CEMML received the 2008 Secretary of Defense Environmental Award for Best Cultural Resources Management Team/Individual, presented by Vice President Joe Biden at the Pentagon on June 3, 2009.
 Most recently, Dr. Zeidler has been chosen as editor (with Dr. Joris D. Kila) of the new book series Heritage and Identity: Issues in Cultural Heritage Protection (Brill, 2012).